EthanLipnik/SSMP/README.md

 # SSMP
-*Second Screen Mod Protocol* for iOS
+*Second Screen Mode Protocol* for iOS

 ***This is a Pre-release***